n8n-io/n8n-docs/docs/courses/level-one/chapter-1.md

 First of all, you need to get n8n.
 There are different [ways to set up n8n](/hosting/options/){:target="_blank"}, choose the option that best suits your skills and needs.

+!!! warning "n8n version"

-**This course was developed on n8n version 0.127.0.
-In newer versions, the Editor UI might look different, but the core functionality of the workflows should not be impacted.**
+    This course was developed on n8n version 0.175.1.
+In other versions, the Editor UI might look different, but the core functionality of the workflows should not be impacted.

 Once you have n8n running, open the Editor UI in a browser window.
 It should look like this: